IBM/itaa-markdown/README.md

 ## Introduction
 This is the markdown repository template for the "Export to GitHub Pages" utility in Cognitive Architect (aka IBM IT Architect Assistant - SaaS Version).
+With Release 3.16.5, the template is now based on the [OIC Open Innovation Handbook](https://github.ibm.com/oic/open-innovation-handbook).

 The export utility creates markdown files containing the architecture information and then generates the corresponding GitHub Pages of the architecture using [MkDocs](https://www.mkdocs.org), [ejs](https://ejs.co/), [MkDocs Awesome Pages plugin](https://github.com/lukasgeiter/mkdocs-awesome-pages-plugin) and [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/getting-started/).

 It consists of the following folders:
 - docs
+- includes
-- template
+- templates
   - official_template : contains the architectural artifacts' default [ejs](https://ejs.co/) templates
   - user_template : user-defined templates that overrides the default ones
 - theme : contains the [theme](https://squidfunk.github.io/mkdocs-material/customization/#extending-the-theme) used for the generated pages